rahil627/mind-of-rathewolf/docs/_posts/2014-12-28-the-failures-of-self-expression-as-charity.md

 id: 3843
 title: The Failures of Self-Expression as Charity
 date: 2014-12-28T19:39:05-05:00
-author: Rahil
+author: rahil627
 layout: post
 guid: http://www.rahilpatel.com/blog/?p=3843
-permalink: /the-failures-of-self-expression-as-charity
+permalink: /the-failures-of-self-expression-as-charity/
 categories:
   - Ethics
   - Humanitarianism
 ---
-It seems that in developing countries, there&#8217;s a tendency to use self-expression to do good, especially in charity, when simply what&#8217;s needed is actual work.
+It seems that in developing countries, there's a tendency to use self-expression to do good, especially in charity, when simply what's needed is actual work.

 Sometimes this is good, as in innovations.

-Usually it isn&#8217;t, as in any charitable organization higher than the community level.
+Usually it isn't, as in any charitable organization higher than the community level.

 The cost in time of moving money, allocating other resources, and trying to innovate results in far less actual work.